mbhavyaa/titanic-survival/README.md

 # titanic-survival

 This project predicts the survival of passengers aboard the Titanic using machine learning models.
-It is based on the famous [Kaggle Titanic dataset](https://www.kaggle.com/c/titanic).

 ---